 Download Free Plans, Pictures, and Instructions

-The ZIP file contains all of the pictures, INSTRUCTIONS.PDF file, SketchUp design file "Computer_Table_16_SKETCHUP_VERSION_8.skp", and PDF design file "Computer_Table_16_SKETCHUP_VERSION_8.pdf".
+The ZIP file contains all the pictures, INSTRUCTIONS.PDF file, SketchUp design file "Computer_Table_16_SKETCHUP_VERSION_8.skp", and PDF design file "Computer_Table_16_SKETCHUP_VERSION_8.pdf".
 BE SURE TO READ THE "INSTRUCTIONS.PDF" FILE that's included in the ZIP file.